-When the light came he purred in satisfaction.
-A single glance told him he’d remembered it all aright.
+When the light came he purred in satisfaction: a single glance told him that he’d remembered it all aright.
 A few days before he had leant out of that door high up, the one with the derrick and pulley above it, and seen down below what seemed to be a course of bricks standing proud of the wall: a ledge just about the line of the first floor windows.
 He’d marked it because he couldn’t understand why it was there.
 Not for decoration surely?
 Now with the same course at the level of his waist he could see that the whole building below that line was by way of being a sturdy foundation, an extra support against the force of the river.
-And it had been well thought on, Angren decided, as he studied the hollowed bricks down around the watermark.
+And it had been well thought on, Angren decided as he studied the hollowed bricks down around the watermark.

-Angren was well aware the first floor windows were securely shuttered and bolted from the inside.
+Angren was well aware that the first floor windows were securely shuttered and bolted from the inside.
 That door on the second floor was not.
-He had made sure of it.
-The curious thing was he had pulled the bolt free from its housing and tossed it into the river at least two days before he’d seen any real need to do so.
+He had made sure of that.
+The curious thing was that he had pulled the bolt free from its housing and tossed it into the river at least two days before he’d seen any real need to do so.
 He had still been working for Rixbur then.

-Things were going well.
-The bolt had not been replaced, the door pulled open nice and easy, he swung himself inside.
+Things were going ever so well.
+The bolt had not been replaced, the door swung open nice and easy, he swung himself inside.
 Then he tripped over something in the dark, fell with a thud, crashed through the poorly fastened trap door, plummeted twelve feet and landed shoulders first on a table covered with lots of hard metallic things.
 The thickness of his cloak probably saved him many a cut from the daggers he had scattered all over the floor.

 Rixbur’s desk was nearby.
-When he’d done all he could, Angren returned to the desk, took a quill pen and a sheet of Rixbur’s best Rivelline writing paper, wrote a few words and left it there for Rixbur to find next day.
+When he’d done all he could Angren returned to the desk, took a quill pen and a sheet of Rixbur’s best Rivelline writing paper, wrote a few words and left it there for Rixbur to find next day.
 It read: “Payment in full; received with thanks!”
 He didn’t indicate what the payment was for; he didn’t sign it.
-There was no point in leaving any proof he’d been there but he knew that Rixbur would understand.
+There was no point in leaving any proof that he’d been there but he knew that Rixbur would understand.